mfractor/mfractor.github.io/docs/mfractor-premium.md

 ## Renewing A Premium License

 When your license is about to expire, you can purchase a new license by contacting me at **matthew.ch.robbins@gmail.com**.
-I will issue a new license for 366 + the peroid until your current license expires.
+I will issue a new license for 366 + the period until your current license expires.

 ## Refund Policy

 Each purchase of MFractor comes with a 30 day refund period; If you would like a refund, email **matthew.ch.robbins@gmail.com** requesting a refund and the account details to transfer to.
-I will refund the full amount minus a $30aud processing fee.
+I will refund the full amount minus a $30AUD processing fee.

 ## Terms Of Use